Zelman v. Simmons-Harris: Concurring opinions

+O'Connor

 O'Connor strongly believed that the program made no real and clear distinction between religious and non-religious schools and that both were rational education alternatives.
 O'Connor mentioned in her concurrence that many beneficiaries used community and private non-religious schools.
-That and the fact that true private school choice was available made the program not technically violate the Establishment Clause.
+That and the fact that true private school choice was available meant, in her view, that the program did not violate the Establishment Clause.

 She focused on a few specific points.
 First, like the majority, she emphasized that its inquiry required an evaluation of all reasonable educational options that Ohio provided to the Cleveland school system, regardless of whether they were formally made available in the same section of the Ohio Code as the voucher program.
 She insisted that the facts were critical in cases arising under the Establishment Clause by saying that failing to look at all of the educational options would "ignore how the educational system in Cleveland actually functions."

 Also, she believed that the "decision, when considered in light of other longstanding government programs that impact religious organizations and our prior Establishment Clause jurisprudence, [does not] mark a dramatic break from the past."

-Finally, she believed, "The share of public resources that reach religious schools is not... as significant as respondents suggest.... $8.2 million is no small sum, it pales in comparison to the amount of funds that federal, state, and local governments already provide religious institutions" without there being any serious question regarding the constitutionality of such support.
+Finally, she wrote in her concurrence, "The share of public resources that reach religious schools is not... as significant as respondents suggest.... $8.2 million is no small sum, it pales in comparison to the amount of funds that federal, state, and local governments already provide religious institutions" without there being any serious question regarding the constitutionality of such support.
 Her conclusion in the case, like in many other cases, was tied closely to the facts of the case.

+Thomas

 Thomas's opinion focused on the civil rights implications of the case:

-"Frederick Douglass once said that '[e]ducation... means emancipation.
+"Frederick Douglass once said that 'education... means emancipation.
 It means light and liberty.
 It means the uplifting of the soul of man into the glorious light of truth, the light by which men can only be made free.'
 Today many of our inner-city public schools deny emancipation to urban minority students.
 Despite this Court's observation nearly 50 years ago in Brown v.
 Board of Education, that 'it is doubtful that any child may reasonably be expected to succeed in life if he is denied the opportunity of an education,' urban children have been forced into a system that continually fails them.
 These cases present an example of such failures.
 Besieged by escalating financial problems and declining academic achievement, the Cleveland City School District was in the midst of an academic emergency when Ohio enacted its scholarship program."

-Thomas gave another string concurrence to this Supreme Court decision: "The protection of religious liberty using the Fourteenth Amendment is legitimate, but to use the Establishment Clause to prevent the operation of a perfectly neutral program concerning school choice is not."
-Thomas simply asserted that all this program did was essentially provide an educational opportunity to a range of disadvantaged minority children, the importance of it all.
+Thomas gave another strong concurrence to this Supreme Court decision: "The protection of religious liberty using the Fourteenth Amendment is legitimate, but to use the Establishment Clause to prevent the operation of a perfectly neutral program concerning school choice is not."
+Thomas simply asserted that all this program did was essentially provide an educational opportunity to a range of disadvantaged minority children.

 Dissenting opinions

-Justice Stevens and Justice Souter both wrote a separate dissenting opinion.
+Justice Stevens and Justice Souter wrote separate dissenting opinions.